-Raf Simons: Snake Charmer Raf Simons is on an ascending curve.
+Raf Simons is on an ascending curve.
 Word on the street is that he now wants to make elegant clothes for men with means, and boy he’s not kidding.
 New this season is RSSR (Raf Simons Sterling Ruby) a select denim range covered with artfully bleached blotches handmade by Ruby, the Los Angeles-based artist who is primarily known as a sculptor.
 There’s also an upscale collection of bespoke tailoring and for the first time, underwear.
 Raf also continues with two co-branding collections begun recently: polos for Fred Perry and footwear for Doc Martens.

 This is Owens’ second mens’ runway show.
 “Menswear is now 25% of my business and I want to support it,” says Owens who turned a negative into a positive to get his creative juices flowing for spring.
 “I was asked by Details magazine to give my 10 Rules of Style, and as soon as I’d done it I regretted pointing my finger at American tourists who over-accessorize and wear fanny bags, because I really don’t believe in rules.
 To make up for it, I forced myself to work accessories into the collection.”
 One of the results is an oversized black plexiglass cuff—he wears one on each arm—elegantly twisted like an Elsa Peretti sculpture.
 And although he’s done denim before, this season he really went to work on it by masking off geometric shapes and garment washing to obtain various gradated shades of faded indigo.
 This necessitated five separate washings.
 “I drove the dye house crazy to do that, he says, “and I’m still wondering if it was worth it.”